Why did Rudy Giuliani hold a press conference in a small car park on the outskirts of Philadelphia?

 On Saturday morning, as Trump played golf and continued to baselessly accuse the Democrats of stealing the election for Joe Biden, he announced, in a Tweet since deleted, that there would be a “Big press conference” at the Four Seasons in Philadelphia.

-That was quickly clarified, however.
-It was not the noted hotel, but Four Seasons Total Landscaping, a suburban business situated between a crematorium and an adult book store on the outskirts of the city.
+However, the upmarket hotel posted a tweet saying, “to clarify, President Trump’s press conference will NOT be held at Four Seasons Hotel Philadelphia.
+It will be held at Four Seasons Total Landscaping— no relation with the hotel.”
+The mix-up was quickly clarified: it was not the noted hotel, but Four Seasons Total Landscaping, a suburban business situated between a crematorium and an adult book store on the outskirts of the city.

 What in the actual... pic.twitter.com/FbOio5ZZPA— Richard Hall (@_RichardHall) November 7, 2020